 George was strongly committed to being a responsive spouse

-Concentrating on his legal brief was unusually difficult for George.
+Concentrating on his legal brief was unusually difficult for forty-year-old George.
 Flashbacks to the previous night kept intruding and disturbing his focus.
 He had returned home from work ready to discuss their child care problems as they both ascended their respective career ladders.
-A million different ways of resolving the issues flew into his head as he got changed and invited Arabella to talk with him.
+A million different ways of resolving the issues flew into his head as he got changed and invited his thirty-six-year old wife Arabella to talk with him.
 She worked on her computer answering him in monosyllables that gave the impression she wasn’t really listening.